Redesigning Bitcoin's fee market: Empirical Evaluation

 \section{Empirical Evaluation}

-In this section we provide an empirical evaluation of the monopolistic price mechanism.
-The overall goal is to show that the discount ratio of strategic players becomes negligible, in accordance with the theoretical analysis and conjectures made in the previous sections.
-We provide empirical evidence supporting the above conjectures, and give more details on the rate at which the discount ratio converges to zero.

-The empirical evaluation uses both synthetic data as well as transaction data taken from the Bitcoin blockchain.
-The synthetic data is generated using four distributions: \begin{enumerate} \item A uniform discrete distribution over the integers $1,\ldots,100$.
+We provide empirical evidence to support the above conjectures and to supply greater detail on the rate at which the discount ratio converges to zero.
+We use both synthetic data as well as transaction data taken from the Bitcoin blockchain.
+The synthetic data are generated using four distributions: \begin{enumerate} \item A uniform discrete distribution over the integers $1,\ldots,100$.
 This distribution has a finite support size and therefore satisfies the requirements of Theorem~\ref{thm:delta_max_negligible}. \item The uniform distribution over $[0,1]$.
-Notice that, here, the support size is infinite. \item The half normal distribution.
-This represents the case where the probability for maximum fee $x$ decreases exponentially with $x$.
-Thus, in this case, even though arbitrarily high transaction fees will be seen, they are highly unlikely. \item The inverse distribution $F(x)=1-\frac{1}{x}$ for $x\in[1,\infty)$.
-This represents the case where the probability for maximum fee $x$ decreases polynomially with $x$.\footnote{The uniform distribution has no tail, the half normal distribution has a light tail because it decreases exponentially fast, and the inverse distribution has a heavy tail.
-We will see that $\Delta_n^{max}$ does not go to 0 as $n$ grows for the inverse distribution, as a result of its heavy tail.
-Indeed, it is the most difficult distribution for the proposed mechanism, since for any price $x\geq 1$, the revenue of the mechanism would be roughly $x \cdot (1-F(x)) = x\cdot 1-\frac{1}{x} = 1$, thus (up to noise) all prices yield the same revenue, which makes it easy for players to manipulate the prices by changing a single transaction.
-While we do not think that this distribution represents the actual distribution of maximum transaction fees, we include it here to demonstrate that there may indeed be bad cases for our mechanism.} \end{enumerate}
+Notice that here the support size is infinite. \item The half normal distribution.\footnote{Recall that the half normal distribution arises from taking the absolute value of a normal random variable.
+This is needed in our setting since valuations are non-negative.} Here, the probability for value $x$ decreases exponentially with $x$, hence, even though arbitrarily high transaction values will be seen, they are highly unlikely. \item The \nom{inverse distribution}{inverse distribution}{$F(x)=1-\frac{1}{x},\quad x\in[1,\infty)$}